 Jack of All Trades

 The smaller the company, the more likely it will be that this marketing leader will require hands-on skills in as many areas as possible.
 However, even as organizations grow, leaders must have a clear understanding of current and evolving marketing skills.

 Comfortable with a Lack of Growth Structure

-There was a time, in the world of traditional marketing, when leaders could know what to expect from day to day.
+There was a time, in the world of traditional marketing, when leaders could know what to expect from day today.
 Even when there were multiple projects to handle, there was the clarity of the role, focus, and desired outcomes of the position.

 That type of clarity is gone with growth marketing.
 While there are, of course, overarching goals and direction regarding growth and revenues, the paradigm shift towards a more agile growth hacking mindset makes daily decisions about where to focus energy and what success will look like for any specific work plan.